zzhangjii/learning-library/workshops/microservices-MySQL/CloudNativeMySQL400.md

   - **Type:** `Automatic` and `Deploy stable builds only`

-  - **Job:** `Alpha MySQL REST Build`
+  - **Job:** `Product Catalog UI Build`

   - **Artifact:** `target/msdbw-mysqlmicroservice.zip`

     ![](images/300/Picture35.3.png)

-- We will use the ACCS Deployment to define the service binding to our MySQL instance.
-Click **Include ACCS Deployment** and enter the following into the text box:
+- To reduce the number of resources that are used we will modify the default deployment of 2 instances.
+Click **Include ACCS Deployment** and enter the following in the text box:

 ```
 {
-  "services": [{
-    "name": "AlphaOfficeDB",
-    "type": "MYSQLCS",
-    "username": "alpha",
-    "password": "Alpha2017_"
-  }],
   "memory": "1G",
   "instances": "1"
 }